siddhesh2263/flaskblog/readme.md

 * Bootstrap Modals were used to provide confirmation before deleting posts
 * `url_for` is used a lot of times here
 * Check that only the current user is able to update/delete posts

+---

+## Update 26-12-2020

+* Added pagination using Pagination method
+* Click on user, get posts by that user only
+* This was a complicated part, need to look into it more closely